-- 4.3.1 A cannabis cultivation licensee Licensed medical cannabis establishments may be located in any area in a municipality or county that is zoned as agricultural or industrial or for which agricultural or industrial use is otherwise authorized or not prohibited, provided that it being there does not violate any other provision of this Part. - 4.3.2 A cannabis cultivation licensee Licensed medical cannabis establishments may be located in any area in a municipality or county that is zoned as commercial or for which commercial use is otherwise authorized or not prohibited, provided that the municipality or county has authorized the entity to be located in such area and that it being there does not violate any other provision of this chapter.
+- 4.3.1 Medical cannabis establishments may be located in any area in a municipality or county that is zoned as agricultural or industrial or for which agricultural or industrial use is otherwise authorized or not prohibited, provided that it being there does not violate any other provision of this Part. - 4.3.2 Medical cannabis establishments may be located in any area in a municipality or county that is zoned as commercial or for which commercial use is otherwise authorized or not prohibited, provided that the municipality or county has authorized the entity to be located in such area and that it being there does not violate any other provision of this chapter.
 The municipality or county may authorize this by granting a variance to an existing zoning ordinance or by adopting a change in the zoning ordinance that allows for those entities to be located in specific commercial areas. - 4.3.3 A municipality or county may require a medical cannabis establishment to obtain a local license, permit or registration to operate, and may charge a reasonable fee for the local license, permit or registration, provided that this fee is consistent with fees charged to businesses that are not involved in the cannabis industry. - 4.3.4 No individuals may reside at the same address and/or live on the same property where a medical cannabis establishment is located.
-Should a prospective owner of a medical cannabis establishment reside on an adjoining property, a separate address for the medical cannabis establishment must-shall be obtained from the county (e.g., 123 County Road and 123 A County Road).
-The medical cannabis establishment must-shall have its own-a separate, independent address from any residential premises. - 4.3.5 Grounds and Premises.
-Every licensee shall keep its facility grounds and premises in a condition that will protect against the contamination of cannabis or cannabis products.
-The methods for adequate maintenance of facility grounds and premises shall include: - A. Properly storing equipment, removing litter and waste, and cutting weeds or grass within the immediate vicinity of the facility that may constitute an attractant, breeding place, or harborage for pests;
+Should a prospective owner of a medical cannabis establishment reside on an adjoining property, a separate address for the medical cannabis establishment shall be obtained from the county (e.g., 123 County Road and 123 A County Road).
+The medical cannabis establishment shall have a separate, independent address from any residential premises.